tawesoft/morph/doc/mapping-go-structs-with-morph.md

 [![Morph](../morph.png)](https://github.com/tawesoft/morph)

-# Apples To Oranges: mapping between Go structs with Morph
+# Apples to Oranges: mapping between Go structs with Morph

 Take the source code for an example struct, Apple, which uses custom-made weight and price packages.